zachrynewycz/NHL-player-database/README.md

 # NHL Player Database

-Developed a mobile app with React Native to track the lastest stats for players in the National Hockey Leauge 🏒.
+Developed a mobile app to track the lastest stats for players in the National Hockey Leauge 🏒.
 Below is a list of what you can view.

 #### Team Stats:
 - Highlight video from previous played game